nickshine/lambda-edge-azure-auth/README.md

 [Manual Deployment](https://github.com/Widen/cloudfront-auth/wiki/Manual-Deployment) __*or*__ [AWS SAM Deployment](https://github.com/Widen/cloudfront-auth/wiki/AWS-SAM-Deployment)

+## Simple URLs and Trailing Slash Redirects

+This lambda function has some options that enable CloudFront to behave similar to to most static site web servers.
+When CloudFront is backed by a private __S3__ bucket using an OAI ([Origin Access Identity]), default `index.html` files are not resolved unless given explicitly in the url

+For example, a request for `https://example.com/about/` tries to retrieve an object `about/` in the bucket, not `about/index.html`)

+With the `simple_urls_enabled` option enabled (defaults to `true`):

+* `https://example.com/about/` will return the `https://example.com/about/index.html` object

+With `trailing_slash_redirects_enabled`:

+* `https://example.com/about` will trigger a `301` redirect to `https://example.com/about/`

 ## Testing

 Detailed instructions on testing your function can be found [in the Wiki](https://github.com/Widen/cloudfront-auth/wiki/Debug-&-Test).